Reframing perspectives: A skill to break out of habit

 • 2 minute read

-Written for the Olin Blog on behalf of Bear Studios by Laura Glanz, BA ’21, who is majoring in international and area studies.
+Written for the Olin Blog by Laura Glanz, BA 2021, who is majoring in international and area studies and is a strategy fellow with Bear Studios.

 Laura Glanz, BA ’21